 The Outside of the Coop:

-We chose to start our chicken coop build with a custom shed.
-This is a 16 x 10 craftsman style gardeners shed that originally included a loft.
+We chose to start our chicken coop build with a custom shed from Ulrich Barn Builders.
+This is a 16 x 10 craftsman style elite gardeners shed that originally included a loft.
 We choose to omit the loft to give us more room to build the walls inside the coop.
 We went with a design that had a shed dormer to allow plenty of natural light inside with the extra windows and we opted for a cupola with a copper top and a rooster weathervane (perfect!) for aesthetic reasons.
 For paint colors, I went with white on white for a cottage look and black accents for a farmhouse feel, charcoal black shingles for the roof.
 We also added a third window to the side of the coop to allow for better cross breeze on hot days and allow for plenty of airflow and ventilation.

 The Inside of the Coop: